chelseasanc/knowledgebase/channels/vsonline/markdown/What kind of Actions can I take with Visual Studio Online?.md

 * `id`, the ID of the work item
 * `rev`, the revision number of the work item
-* `url`, the url that you have just added to the work item
+* `url`, the url of any links associated with the work item
 * `web_url`, the url of the work item
 * `project`, the name of the project associated with the work item
 * `area`, the path to the project area associated with the work item